yasserqureshi1/Sneaker-Monitors/README.md

 ## Installation
 Ensure you have [Python 3+](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installing/) installed.

-To install the dependencies, use the command:
+To install the dependencies, navigate to the cloned directory in Terminal or Command Prompt and use the command:
 ```
 pip install -r requirements.txt
 ```